influxdata/influxdb/pkg/csv2lp/README.md

   2. it allows the processing of existing CSV files

 ## Usage
-The entry point is the ``CsvToProtocolLines`` function that accepts a (utf8) reader with CSV data and returns a reader with line protocol data.
+The entry point is the ``CsvToLineProtocol`` function that accepts a (utf8) reader with CSV data and returns a reader with line protocol data.

 ## Examples
 #### Example 1 - Flux Query Result